Call Us: 915-772-5400

 Depending on the nature and purpose of your X-Rays, New Light Primary Care physicians will view and assess your results and decide the best course of action during a consultation with you.
 If you need specialized care, we may refer you to a specialized medical provider —like an orthopedic surgeon or specialist— that can further assist you in addressing a more acute problem.
 For minor bone breaks, trauma, or routine exams our doctors may recommend a course of action or treatment under the supervision of our own doctors and nurses.

-Our primary care clinic accepts all types of medical payment options including Medicaid, Medicare, private insurance, and cash payments.
+Our primary care clinic accepts most types of medical payment options including Medicaid, Medicare, private insurance, and cash payments.

 Our primary health clinic welcomes new patients and is eager to help you with all your medical needs.
 Come by our clinic on the Eastside of El Paso on 3615 Rutherglen El Paso, Texas 79925 or call us at 915-772-5400 for more information or questions regarding our services.